cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-When a user logs in via Auth0's login form, they'll be redirected back to the callback URL specified by your application.
+When a user logs in via Auth0's login form, they'll be redirected back to the callback URL specified by our application.
 In the next section, we'll handle that redirect, and get a user access token as part of the "login" code flow.

 ![Auth0 Login Form](/tutorials/user-auth-with-auth0/media/auth0-login.png)